soumyasomasundaran/21-Days-Of-Python/DAY  9/README.md

 Solution :Q3.py

 ## Sample IO:
-Enter the StringTextBook<br />
+Enter the String: TextBook<br>
 First half is  Text

 # Write a program that replaces all occurances of a particular character  in a string  with another character.
 Solution :Q4.py